Bioconductor/coursehelper/README.md

   that will be required for the course?

 Once you have gathered all this information, you can create a record for the course in the app database.
 You do this with the Rails console.

-Again, assuming you are on habu:
+Again, assuming you are on courses.bioconductor.org:

-    ssh www-data@habu
+    ssh www-data@courses.bioconductor.org
-    cd coursehelper
+    cd app

 You can run the console like this: